visual-framework/vf-core/components/vf-show-more/README.md

 - `data-vf-js-show-more-pager-size=3` The number of items to show on first page load
 - `class="vf-show-more__item"` Items to be shown hidden (display done with CSS)
 - `data-vf-js-show-more-button` The button to show more
-- `data-vf-js-show-more-button-less` The button to show less, optional
+- `data-vf-js-show-more-button--less` The button to show less, optional

 ### An overview of the HTML strcuture